icon-account icon-glass

 General Rules of Thumb

-One cubic yard is also 27 cubic feet.
-And one cubic foot is 7.5 gallons.
-So 27 x 7.5 gallons is 202.5 gallons.
-Divide 202.5 gallons, by a single 5 gallon bucket, it equals 40.5 buckets.
-It takes 40.5, 5 gallon buckets to make 1 cubic yard.
-This is a good method to visualized how much a cubic yard is, and also to compare bulk and bagged material pricing.
+One cubic yard is also equal to 27 cubic feet, and since one cubic foot holds roughly 7.5 gallons, that means a cubic yard equals 202.5 gallons.
+If you use 5-gallon buckets, it would take about 40.5 buckets to equal one cubic yard.
+This is a great way to picture how much a cubic yard really is, and it can also help when comparing bulk vs. bagged material pricing.

 Older Post